 An important note: DEET does not actually kill mosquitos.
 Instead, as advertised, DEET bug repellent truly repels.
 By messing with the neurons on their antennae and mouths, DEET forces mosquitos to back up—and not just mosquitos.
 The chemical mixture is effective on flies, gnats and chiggers too.

-Of course, while DEET sprays may be the best bet, they certainly isn’t your only one.
+Of course, while DEET sprays may be the best bet, they certainly aren't your only options.
 Many people prefer picaridin, a synthetic created in the ‘80s by Bayer.
 According to research, picaridin is nearly if not just as effective—and safe—as DEET.
 Plus, it’s odorless and non-greasy—two points that make it preferable to many (especially moms with sensitive kids!).
 Moreover, it’s picaridin-based formulas are the best-selling bug repellents in Europe and Australia.
 So what’s the catch?
 The snag is that picaridin was only approved for sale in the U.S. in 2005, so while it may indeed be the superior choice, there isn’t enough long-term research to prove that picaridin isn’t harmful years down the line.

 Which brings us back to DEET, and probably the top bug spray-related question: Is DEET safe for babies?
 While rumors about potential DEET dangers have been circulating for years, after much research, the conclusion is that DEET is indeed safe for babies—and everyone else, for that matter.
 (Though, in the case of young children, Dr. Altmann recommends keeping the DEET count at no more than 30 percent.)
 The key?
 Applying appropriately.
 Spray the DEET bug spray on your hands before rubbing it onto baby.
 That way, it’s only going on baby’s skin, and not in the air where you’ll both breathe it in.

 But if you’re still worried even after reading this, we certainly won’t fault you.
 Plenty of parents are on the hunt for a more natural bug spray for babies.
-That why The Bump rounded up a bunch of options, including natural mosquito repellent for babies, organic mosquito repellent for babies and waterproof mosquito repellent for babies, all free of DEET.
+That's why The Bump rounded up a bunch of options, including natural mosquito repellent for babies, organic mosquito repellent for babies and waterproof mosquito repellent for babies, all free of DEET.

 Scroll to see The Bump best bets when it comes to Deet-free bug spray for babies!